FabianAster/advanced_ml/Exercise2/rl-baselines3-zoo/submission.md

+# Hyperparameter tuning

+For the hyperparameter tuning i used the train.py internal optuna tuner.
+With it i had a bit troubles fixing the gamma, the arguments where always overwritten, so i hardcoded gamma inside of the python file.
+I let all other parameters get optimized.
+Below are the tables with each 50 different hyperparameter configurations.
+Somehow often a low update frequency lead to the best results, but when using the normal training script using these high update frequencies it didnt learn at all.
+Therefore i decided to use the update frequency as a changing hyperparameter for task 2.

 DDPG:

 | #  | value     | batch | buffer  | lr                | net   | noise_std | tau  | freq |